xpollen8/manifestor/README.md

 You could host the files on a cloud service.
-But you've probably just duplicated your original file, lost important file creation timestamps (provenance), and *HOW* do you intend to attach and deliver other metadata for those files in a consistent machine-readable manner>
+But you've probably just duplicated your original file, lost important file creation timestamps (provenance), and *HOW* do you intend to attach and deliver other metadata for those files in a consistent machine-readable manner?

 The approach that _Manifestor_ takes is to deliver a _manifest.json_ file via a simple webserver.
 If a _manifest.json_ file is found at the web endpoint, it will